 Buttercups hate to be confined, so it’s best to have an area for them to roam freely outside.
 Keep in mind that these energetic birds like to try and escape whenever their coop is open, so keeping them all in one place can be a task.

-You should consider building a large run for them to get their energy out in; just make sure that they can easily clear the fence you use to make it.
+You should conside building a chicken run that is large for them to get their energy out in; just make sure that they can easily clear the fence you use to make it.
 The last thing you want is for them to go on an adventure in the nearby woods.

 What is their purpose?